-The performance evaluations are completed on an annualized basis for our APA employees, Non-Unit Professional (NUP) employees and our clerical/classified AFSCME/Non-Unit Classified (NUC) employees.
+Performance evaluations are completed on an annual basis for our Non-Unit Professional (NUP) employees and clerical/classified AFSCME/Non-Unit Classified (NUC) employees.
+APA employee evaluations are conducted three times per year with two self-evaluations and one evaluation completed by the supervisor.